What Are We Building?

 To be honest, we don’t fully know.
 Communities are not built—they are revealed.
 They emerge through the people who show up, through the songs we sing, and through the spirit that moves between us.
 As artists, creatives, and seekers, we know that ideas and inspirations have a way of claiming us, shaping us, and showing us the way.
 We intend to leave space for that—for the unknown, the unpredictable, and the sacred to move freely.

-We hold a simple faith: that the ancient knowledge of our ancestors is not lost—it is in our bones.
+We hold a simple faith: that the ancient knowledge of our ancestors is not lost, it lives in our bones.
 It breathes through us.
-We need only keep singing, dancing, and praying—and trust that what is meant to come alive will do so in its own time.
+We need only keep singing, dancing, listening, and praying, and trust that what is meant to come alive will do so in its own time.

 We are kin.